 You want to be a part of the program.

-Uh, we'll get to your calls in a few minutes here.
+We'll get to your calls in a few minutes here.

-Cosby guilty, obviously, struck page emails and so much more.
+Cosby guilty, obviously struck page emails and so much more.

 The media will never talk about the president's accomplishments abroad.

-You got, you know, just look at North Korea, the possibility of denuclearization of the entire Korean peninsula, the relationship forged with the prime minister of of Japan, the president of China.
+You got, you know, just look at North Korea, the possibility of denuclearization of the entire Korean peninsula, the relationship forged with the prime minister of Japan, the president of China.

-Uh look at the president put a coalition together, striking Syria.
+Look at the president put a coalition together, striking Syria.

 America is now on a path to energy independence.